ewellchen/ResTT/README.md

 # Tensor_network
-Tensor networks for image classification on TensorFlow
+Tensor networks for MNIST classification on TensorFlow